 Please remember also that space is a very valuable resource, which is in very high demand across the University.
 All Faculties, Divisions, Departments etc. should return for reallocation, any space which is not being used to its full capacity.

-Please consult The University Space Management Policy for full details.
+Please consult The University Space Management Protocol for full details.